sroussey/ellmers/README.md

 ## Overview

-The Embedding Large Language Model Experiential Retrieval Service (ELLMERS) is a simple tool for testing LLM embedding strategies for document retreival.
+The Embedding Large Language Model Experiential retrieval Service (ELLMERS) is a simple tool for testing LLM embedding strategies for document retreival.
 It is designed to be simple to use and easy to extend.

 ## Features